UnlockingHistory/virtual-unfolding/docs/tom.md

 Here are the important points:

-- The total lengths of the header is 512 bytes.
+- The total length of the header is 512 bytes.
 - The 3D data stored in the tom file is ordered in groups of z layers.
 Within each z layer the data is ordered in groups of y rows.
 - The first three 16bit words of the header (xsize, ysize, zsize) specify the X, Y and Z dimensions of the 3D volume contained in the file.
 These are stored as Int16LE.